Running Apps

 Inject secrets, generate typed accessors, and validate your env.

 run, gen, check.
-Three commands, most of what you'll actually use day to day.
+The commands you'll use day to day.

 run